Croydon Town Hall: History

 A statue of Queen Victoria, which was sculpted by Francis John Williamson, was erected outside the town hall in 1903.
 A war memorial, designed by James Burford and incorporating two bronze sculptures by Paul Raphael Montford, was erected in 1921.

 The building served as the headquarters of the County Borough of Croydon for much of the 20th century and went to become the local seat of government of the enlarged London Borough of Croydon on its formation in 1965.
 Council officers and their departments moved out to Taberner House, located to the south east of the town hall, in 1967.
+The building continued to be used as a judicial facility until the combined courts centre in Barclay Road opened in 1968.

 The whole building, including the council chamber, the mayor's parlour and committee rooms, was extensively renovated in the late-1980s and early 1990s.
 This enabled parts of the building which were not required for council meetings to be re-purposed as an arts venue known as the Croydon Clocktower in 1994.
 At the same time a new public library was established in a new structure behind the town hall and the old local studies library was converted for use as the new David Lean Cinema.
 Meanwhile, Braithwaite Hall continued to be made available for concerts, theatre and children's shows.

 After Taberner House became inefficient to operate, council officers and their departments moved to Bernard Weatherill House, located to the south of the town hall, in May 2013.